alex-connolly/guardian/vms/evm/README.md

 ```
 evaluate original expression
 for each case:
-    evaluate each expression, compare to result
+    evaluate each expression, Compare to result
     execute from there
     break = JUMP to end of most recent break-able construct
 ```